tay10rb/subscription-management/docs/API_DOCUMENTATION.md

 - The API automatically calculates `last_billing_date` when creating or updating subscriptions
 - Payment history records are automatically created for subscription renewals and reactivations
 - Exchange rates are updated daily at 2:00 AM CST using the TianAPI service
-- Monthly expenses are automatically calculated and updated when payment history changes
+- Monthly category summaries are automatically calculated and updated when payment history changes
-- Monthly expenses support prorated calculations for different billing cycles:
-  - **Monthly subscriptions**: Allocated to the payment date month
-  - **Quarterly subscriptions**: Prorated across 3 months from billing period start
-  - **Yearly subscriptions**: Prorated across 12 months from billing period start
+- Monthly category summaries provide pre-aggregated data by year, month, and category for optimal performance
-- All currency amounts in monthly expenses are automatically converted using current exchange rates
+- All currency amounts are automatically converted to base currency (USD) using current exchange rates
+- Summary data is stored in an optimized table structure for fast analytical queries

 ---